May 16, 2019

 I am just the nurse who held your hand and told you, “She is beautiful.
 I am so so sorry for your loss.”
 My heart ached for you.
 I wanted to hold my children and never let them go that night… but they were already sleeping because I stayed late to be with you.

-I am also just the nurse who cried the entire drive home and whose husband doesn’t even have to ask how my day was.
+I am also just the nurse who cried the entire drive home and who’s husband doesn’t even have to ask how my day was.

 I felt your joy.